 An award-winning educator, Dr. Schleyer is focused on educating the next generation of biomedical informaticians.
 He co-directs the National Library of Medicine funded Indiana Public & Population Health Informatics Fellowship.
 He also mentors fellows in three other training programs.

 Dr. Titus Schleyer has been active in biomedical informatics research since 1989, conducting seminal research on electronic dental records and Internet applications, and workflow and human-computer interaction in dentistry.
 Dr. Schleyer founded the Department of Dental Informatics at Temple University, as well as the Center for Dental Informatics at the University of Pittsburgh.

-Dr. Schleyer holds DMD and PhD degrees from Goethe University in Frankfurt, Germany, a DMD degree from Temple University, Philadelphia, and an MBA degree in Health Administration from Temple University.
+Dr. Schleyer holds DMD and PhD degrees from Goethe University in Frankfurt, Germany, and DMD and MBA degrees from Temple University, Philadelphia.